3dcitydb/3dcitydb-docs/source/impexp/db-operations/db-report.rst

 ^^^^^^^^^^^^^^^

-A database report is a list of all tables of the 3D City Database together with their total number of rows.
+A database report is a list of all tables of the 3D City Database together with their number of rows.
 This operation therefore provides a quick overview of the contents of the 3D City Database.
 The report is printed to the console window.